ItsMePaulo/tutoring/COS212/notes/MWayTreesPart2/README.md

 ### Splitting on Root

 The second case of Splitting is Splitting the root Node.
-Every time you split the root Node, the height of the tree grows, but this splitting is quite different.
-You follow the same process as before with root, you order the child array with n+1 elements, split by middle element and create a new node.
-You must then ensure that the two new Nodes reference arrays are correct, in that they must each contain only 1 + number of keys in the child array and the reference arrays must be valid.
-When we overflow on root we must create 2 new Nodes and we must update the new root as well
+Every time you split the root Node, the height of the tree grows by 1.
+You follow the same process as before with the root node, you order the key array with n + 1 elements, split by middle element and create a new node.
+This new Node becomes the new Root and only has the single middle element you split the array with.
+You then create another new node which will contain the right half of the previously overflowing Node.
+Once you have the two new Siblings you will have to update each of their children arrays to make sure that they are valid, in that each immediate child to Roots children arrays contain 1 + the number of keys in the elements array.

 <img src="images/insert_root_overflow.png" alt="overflow on root node" width="80%">